AT2025ulz and S250818k: zooming in with the Hubble Space Telescope: Results

 This result is at odds with a BNS origin for S250818k, characterized by a relatively low chirp mass $\mathcal{M}_{\rm{c}} \sim 0.1-0.87\ M_\odot$ \citep{GCN41440}.
 Chirp mass values below 0.96 $M_\odot$ are challenging to achieve even in the most extreme neutron star formation scenarios ~\citep{Fryer1999,Cheong2025}.
 Although an equal-mass BNS composed of two 1.0\,M$_\odot$ neutron stars could produce a chirp mass of 0.87 $M_\odot$, such systems are expected to eject very little dynamical or wind mass~\citep[$\lesssim 0.01\ M_\odot$; e.g.,][]{2021ApJ...906...98N, 2023PhRvD.107f3028H}, insufficient to account for the ejecta mass implied by AT2025ulz.

-Moreover, current kilonova models cannot naturally account for the bright optical emission detected a few hours after the merger.
-Kilonova models can display variability in the optical at early times depending upon the velocity distribution~\citep{2024ApJ...961....9F}, but this variability is limited to emission within 1\,d of the merger.
+Moreover, radioactively powered kilonova models cannot naturally account for the bright optical emission detected a few hours after the merger \citep{2021ApJ...913..100K, 2022PhRvR...4a3046R}.
+These models can display variability in the optical at early times depending upon the velocity distribution~\citep{2024ApJ...961....9F}, but this variability is limited to emission within 1\,d of the merger.
 Energy injection from a central engine is unlikely to act on such short timescales as it must propagate outward \citep{2019ApJ...880...22W}.
-Jet-ejecta interaction can potentially increase the early UV and optical emission \citep{2021MNRAS.500.1772N}, but it produces a peak only after 1 d.
+Models incorporating ejecta cocoon emission could alleviate the mismatch with the early optical lightcurve \citep[e.g.][]{2018MNRAS.479..588G, 2018ApJ...855..103P}, though the timescale of sufficiently bright cocoon emission remains inconclusive \citep[see, e.g.,][]{2023MNRAS.524.4841H}.
+Jet-ejecta interaction can potentially increase the early UV and optical emission, although some models \citep[e.g.][]{2021MNRAS.500.1772N} produce a peak only after 1\,d while others are dominated by $r$-process heating \citep{2021MNRAS.502..865K}.
+In either case, depending on the observer's angle, successful jets should lead to (possibly delayed) radio and X-ray emission which was not observed for this event \citep{OConnor2025ulz}.